-5 Questions About The Trump Administration's New Transgender Student Guidance
+Trump And Transgender Rights: What Just Happened?

 Last May, the Obama administration sent what's called a "Dear Colleague" letter to school districts.
 The letter, from the Justice and Education departments, made clear that the administration was interpreting Title IX, the law that prohibits sex discrimination in education, to include transgender students.

-The letter stated that, in order to be in compliance with the law, every K-12 school district, state education association and high school athletic association in the country "must not treat a transgender student differently from the way it treats other students of the same gender identity."
+The letter stated that to be in compliance with the law, every K-12 school district, state education association and high school athletic association in the country "must not treat a transgender student differently from the way it treats other students of the same gender identity."

 This week the Trump administration officially rescinded that guidance.
 This does not change the law.
 What it does is give states and districts more flexibility in their interpretation of Title IX and how they choose to accommodate transgender students.